Navy veterans in 'desperate' search for new home

 For decades their home was at sea, aboard the destroyers, frigates and submarines of Her Majesty's Naval Service.

-But now the members of the Cromer and district branch of the Royal British Legion are searching for a new home, after the pub where they used to meet closed down.
+But now the members of the Cromer and district branch of the Royal Naval Association are searching for a new home, after the pub where they used to meet closed down.

 Branch member and forces bishop Dr John Mills said: "We're desperate to find a place to meet.